p208p2002/blog/README.md

 # Scooter
 Scooter is a pure and lightweight blog system build on Gist.

-Focusing on writing the post, that's all.
+Focusing on writing post, that's all.

 ## Document
 comming soon...